krystleta/se_project_aroundtheus/README.md

 **Description**

-Project 6 involves implementing form validation by checking whether the input fields for both editing profile and adding a new card contain required content before the Save button will update the content.
+Project 7 involves refactoring code by implementing new classes Card and FormValidator and moving functions across from validation.js and importing these classes into index.js.

 **Technologies and  techniques**

-The technologies and techniques used are Javascript form validation using event listeners for click and key events.
+The technologies and techniques used are OOP to demonstrate instantiating classes and using 'this'.

 **Link to the project**